engeir/hack-md-notes/volcano-papers.md

 > DOI: [10.5194/gmd-11-2633-2018](https://doi.org/10.5194/gmd-11-2633-2018)

+- A good resource for what processes affect and are affected by volcanic eruptions
 - An intercomparison revealed that modelled volcanic sulphate deposition varies substantially in timing, spatial pattern, and magnitude between the models
 - Still, no clear understanding of which model is closer to reality in describing the